hansroh/skitai/README.rst

 If you develop reusable task modules, pay attention to namespace and URL building.

-For example, below module is mount with app.mount_with (auth, ns = "regist").
+For example, below module is mount with app.mount (auth, ns = "regist").

 .. code:: python